Fitbit Sense vs. Versa 3: we compare Fitbit smartwatches

 These watches work with Android phones and iPhones, giving you the ability to view phone notifications, download watch faces and apps, make payments using Fitbit Pay and pile on music from your collection or supported services like Deezer and Pandora.

-Both watches offer a digital assistant in the form of Alexa or Google Assistant – the latter is now available in the US with a wider rollout expected before the end of the year.
+Both watches offer a digital assistant in the form of Alexa or Google Assistant.

-Building on the microphone added to the Versa 2, Fitbit throws a speaker into the mix.
+Building on the microphone added to Versa 2, Fitbit throws a speaker into the mix.
 That now enables the ability to deal with phone calls from either watch, and that feature has landed thanks to Fitbit OS 5.1.
-This only works when you’re nearby of your smartwatch as it relies on being connected via Bluetooth.
+This only works when you're near your smartwatch, as it relies on being connected via Bluetooth.

 Android users can also respond to text messages via voice.